 Please take my word, you don’t want to use Valspar Cabinet and Furniture Paint.
 I used it once and hated it.
 It is hard to paint with and it scratches easily after a couple of days.
 Not really worth the money.

-My absolute favorite paint for indoor painting.
+Milk Paint is my absolute favorite paint for indoor painting.
 First of all, it doesn’t smell and is easy to use.

 “Milk Paint can be made from milk and lime, generally with pigments added for color.